We’re always looking for good writers at Baeldung.

-3. When the article and code are done, you’ll submit a Pull Request and let me know that everything is ready to review
+3. When the article and code are done, you’ll submit your draft and Pull Request and let your editor know that everything’s ready to be reviewed

-4. I’ll review the PR and the draft and send you detailed feedback, in video form (I’ll record one or two 5 minute screencasts)
+4. Your editor will review the PR and the draft and send you detailed feedback, in video form (usually 5-minute screencast)

-5. After integrating my feedback, we hit Publish
+5. After integrating the feedback, we hit Publish